AviatrixSystems/Docs/StartUpGuides/google-aviatrix-cloud-controller-startup-guide.rst

 Welcome
 =======

-This is a startup guide for launching an Aviatrix Cloud Connect in Google GCloud.
-If you are a first time user, this document is for you.
+This is a startup guide for launching an Aviatrix Cloud Controller in Google GCloud.
+If you are a first time user, this guide is for you.

 The Aviatrix Cloud Connect consists of two components, controller and gateway.
 The gateway is launched from the controller browser console.
-This guide helps you to launch the controller image in GCloud.
+This guide helps you to launch the controller instance in GCloud.

-For the rest of the document, controller or Aviatrix controller is used to refer the controller component of the solution.

 Important note: a GCloud project corresponds to an Aviatrix cloud account or an AWS (IAM) account with its own credentials.
 A network in a GCloud